Top B2B Metrics to Track for Higher Conversions

 MQL → SQL Conversion Rate

 A classic tension: marketing insists leads are good, sales disagrees.
-When the rate is low, the problem could be:
+When the conversion rate is low, it usually means either sales failed to follow up quickly or marketing delivered weak leads.

-When the rate is high, you’ve nailed lead scoring, timing, and ICP fit.
+When the rate is high, it shows you’ve nailed lead scoring, timing, and ICP fit.

 Formula: MQL → SQL = (SQLs ÷ MQLs) × 100